JarryShaw/MacDaily/README.md

 ## Configuration

- > This part might be kind of garrulous, some users may not know what's going on here. :wink:
+ > This part might be kind of garrulous, for some may not know what's going on here. :wink:

 &emsp; Since robust enough, `jsdaily` now supports configuration upon user's own wish.
 One may set up log path, hard disk path, archive path and many other things, other than the default settings.

  > __NOTA BENE__ -- `jsdaily` now supports configuration commands, see [Config Procedure](#config) section for more information.

-&emsp; The configuration file should be stored under `~/.dailyrc`, which is hidden from Finder by macOS.
+&emsp; The configuration file should lie under `~/.dailyrc`, which is hidden from Finder by macOS.
 To review or edit it, you may use text editors like `vim` and `nano`, or other graphic editors, such as `Sublime Text` and `Atom`, or whatever you find favourable.

 ```
 [Path]